 The SASS preprocessor introduces a new type of selector: template selectors.
-Their name makes it clear that they serve to create style templates that can be applied in different parts of the style sheet.
+Their name makes it clear that they serve to create style templates that we can apply to different parts of the style sheet.

 %flex-element-center {